Section 5: Vendor Responsibilities

 5.7 Approved Business Expenses

-- Commissions and/or rent paid to the facility as required by the Agreement in order to operate a business at the property location.
+• Rent or other payments paid to the facility ownership, or as required by the Agreement, to operate a business at the property location.

-If the Vendor has any question about these items the District Representative or Regional Business Consultant should be contacted.
+If the vendor has any questions about these items, the District Representative or Regional Business Consultant should be contacted.

 5.8 Repayment Plans

-The BEP has the authority to enter into binding Repayment Plans with Licensees and Vendors to recover assets from non-receipt of set aside levies as well as working capital shortages, regardless of the amount involved.
-Payments shall be made payable to the DBS by Cashier's Check or Money Order.
+The BEP has the authority to enter binding Repayment Plans with licensees and vendors to recover assets from non-receipt of set aside levies as well as working capital shortages, regardless of the amount involved.
+Payments shall be made payable to the DBS by Cashier’s Check or Money Order.

 5.9 Leave of Absence

-Since all Vendors are independent contractors and not employees of the Division, the only obligation of the Vendor who needs to be away for any reason, is to provide the BEP with assurances that the Facility will continue to function without service interruption as required by the LOFA.
-In such instances, the vendor must notify the BEP consultant in writing of the coverage plan and expected length of the absence.
+Since all vendors are independent contractors and not employees of the DBS, the only obligation of the vendor who needs to be away for any reason, is to provide the BEP with assurances that the Facility will continue to function without service interruption as required by the LOFA.
+In such instances, the vendor must notify the BEP Consultant in writing of the coverage plan and expected length of the absence.

-Short-Term Leave of Absence: When a Licensed Vendor finds it necessary to be absent from the facility for a period of three (3) to thirty (30) calendar days, the Regional Consultant must be notified no later than 24 hours prior to the planned absence.
-The Vendor should state the reason for the absence and provide a contact phone number in case of emergency.
-It is the responsibility of the Licensed Vendor to ensure that service is provided in accordance with the terms and conditions of the LOFA during such absence.
+Short-Term Leave of Absence: When a vendor finds it necessary to be absent from the facility for a period of three (3) to thirty (30) calendar days, the Regional Consultant must be notified no later than 24 hours prior to the planned absence.
+The vendor should state the reason for the absence and provide a contact phone number in case of emergency.
+It is the responsibility of the vendor to ensure that service is provided in accordance with the terms and conditions of the LOFA during such absence.

-Long-Term Leave of Absence: A long-term absence from a location is defined as a period of thirty (30) to ninety (90) calendar days when the Licensee will not be present at the facility.
-The Licensee must observe the following requirements:
+Long-Term Leave of Absence: A long-term absence from a location is defined as a period of thirty (30) to ninety (90) calendar days when the vendor will not be present at the facility.
+The vendor must observe the following requirements:

-Leave of absence for extended illness or injury: A licensee incapacitated by illness or injury may request a medical leave of absence.
-The Agency may grant such request for a period of time not to exceed six (6) months.
-If at the end of 6 months, the Licensee is not able to return to managerial duties, he or she may request an extension of the medical leave.
-Extension of medical leave is contingent upon the Licensee or their personal representative providing the Agency with a reasonable assurance of expected recovery.
+Leave of absence for extended illness or injury: A vendor incapacitated by illness or injury may request a medical leave of absence.
+The Agency may grant such a request for a period not to exceed six (6) months.
+If at the end of 6 months, the vendor is not able to return to managerial duties, he or she may request an extension of the medical leave.
+Extension of medical leave is contingent upon the vendor or their personal representative providing the Agency with a reasonable assurance of expected recovery.
 If this requirement is met, the Agency may grant up to an additional six (6) month extension of medical leave.
-After twelve (12) months of absence from a facility, the Division in consultation with the Chairperson of the State Committee of Vendors, will assess the situation to determine whether to grant additional leave of absence or terminate the Licensed Operator Facility Agreement.
+During any leave of absence, the vendor shall provide and pay for all managerial services necessary for the continued operation of the facility.

-Note: During such leave of absence, and by mutual agreement of the Division, the Chairman of the State Committee of Vendors and the licensee, the licensee may elect to have their facility placed on a month-to-month Type II LOFA.
-At such time when the licensee is able to return to work, their LOFA will be reinstated.
+Note: During such leave of absence, and by mutual agreement of the DBS, the Chairperson of the State Committee of Vendors and the vendor, the vendor may elect to have their facility placed on a month-to-month Type II LOFA.
+At such a time when the vendor can return to work, their LOFA will be reinstated.